Black metal: Politics

-Albeit a small minority within the genre, Neo-Nazi artists have gained some notoriety throughout the years.
-While some black metal fans boycott Neo-Nazi artists, many are indifferent or appreciate the music without supporting the musicians, but overall Neo-Nazism has been criticized by some prominent and influential black metal artists—including Jon Nödtveidt, Gorgoroth, Dark Funeral, Richard Lederer, Michael Ford, and Arkhon Infaustus.
+NSBM artists are a small minority within the genre.
+While many black metal fans boycott Neo-Nazi artists, others are indifferent or appreciate the music without supporting the musicians.
+NSBM has been criticized by many prominent and influential black metal artists.
 Some liken Nazism to Christianity by arguing that both are authoritarian, collectivist, and a "herd mentality".
 Olson writes that the shunning of Nazism by some black-metallers "has nothing to do with notions of a 'universal humanity' or a rejection of hate" but that Nazism is shunned "because its hatred is too specific and exclusive".